Akaban/chessBoss/README.md

  - A recent version of Java 7 is required
  - Library used: Robot
  - Stockfish 8 is required, and the path for the binary has to be set in StockfishInterface.java
+ - In Main.java you have to set the path of chessBot on your drive, also you need to create the folder data if it does not exist already

 ## Example